Beautiful Sites to Visit in Spring, Summer and Fall

 This is an easy hike in to see the very unique rock formations appropriately named Potholes and the running water has cut through the rock making beautiful holes to look through to see the falls.

 There are many other beautiful falls in Algoma to find and enjoy.
 The ones listed are some of my favourites.
-Get out and enjoy discovering which falls are your favourites!
+Get out and enjoy exploring to see which falls are your favourites!
 Check out these links to find more waterfalls in Algoma:

 Algoma Day Hikes